-Last but not least, it’s crucial how you finish your walls.
-The final look and decor depend on your fencing walls, and some prefer painting it while others go for concrete texture or tiling.
+Last, but not least, it’s crucial how you finish your walls.
+The final look and decor depend on your fencing walls; some prefer painting, while others prefer concrete texture or tiling.

-The best way to finish a wooden fence wall is by staining, painting, and varnishing.
+Staining, painting, and varnishing is the best way to finish a wooden fence wall.
 You can go for a smooth acrylic look or a contrasting textured look.
 Texture acrylic render has also been in buzz lately.

-Furthermore, stone, brick, and concrete walls do not require finishing touches because the texture is added during the construction itself.
+Furthermore, stone, brick, and concrete walls do not require finishing touches because the texture is added during construction.
 And there is a wide range of options when it comes to tiling.
 You can choose from various patterns, designs, and colours.

 Moving on, cladding and veneering are also great for fence customisation.
 But as they require extensive use of adhesive, pay special attention to the weight restrictions.